Ephemerish/kennethharoldpanis/src/content/blog/micro-frontends-experience-ripplev2.md

 ### The Tech Stack

-We ended up with this technology stack that looked really good on paper.
-Nx 21.1.2 was supposed to make monorepo management easy.
-Vite 6.2.2 promised fast builds and a great dev server, and this part actually lived up to the hype.
-Module Federation was the magic that would make micro frontends work.
-And React 18.3.1 was the one thing everyone on the team could actually agree on.
+After a lot of back and forth and experimentation, this is the stack we finally settled on, Nx 21.1.2 made monorepo management bearable, Vite 6.2.2 delivered on fast builds and a smooth dev server, Vite Module Federation (@originjs/vite-plugin-federation) was the glue for our micro frontends—the Webpack version is more mature, but this worked perfectly with our Vite setup.
+React 18.3.1 was the one constant everyone agreed on.

-Our architecture ended up looking like this: one host application that acts as the main shell and pulls everything together, four remote applications with each one handling a specific key feature, and seven shared libraries because we learned the hard way that duplicating code across micro frontends is an absolute nightmare.
+Our final architecture: one host application as the main shell, four remote apps each handling a key feature, and seven shared libraries—because duplicating code across micro frontends is a nightmare we learned to avoid.

 ### The Module Federation Dance